Packaging font files

 Packaging features, such as the “Package” found in Adobe InDesign and Adobe Illustrator, are often used to send documents for print output.
 Fonts are usually included with a package to ensure that the document fonts are always available.

-Similarly, the Typekit terms of service do not allow copying or moving the files that have been synced from Typekit.
+Similarly, the terms of service don't allow copying or moving the files that have been added through the Creative Cloud desktop application.

-Since packaging is not a supported workflow, each person using the file will need to have the necessary fonts available on their computer, licensed via their own Typekit subscription, or as a traditional desktop purchase.
-Print bureaus will be able to access the fonts in the same way: either through their own Typekit plan or by purchasing the font from the foundry or an authorized reseller.
+Since packaging isn't a supported workflow, each person using the file will need to have the necessary fonts available on their computer, licensed via their own Creative Cloud subscription, or through a traditional desktop purchase.
+Print bureaus will be able to access the fonts in the same way: either through their own Creative Cloud subscription or by purchasing the font from the foundry or an authorized reseller.

-The Typekit terms of service allow synced font data to be embedded in PDF and other digital documents.
+The Adobe terms of service do allow font data to be embedded in PDF and other digital documents.
 Creating a PDF file is, in most cases, the best and most reliable way to ensure typographic fidelity in documents destined for print output.